Charge quantisation without magnetic poles: a topological approach to electromagnetism: The topological approach

-Outside regions occupied by charges or currents, the electromagnetic $2$-form must satisfy the source free Maxwell's equations (if one's goal is a definition of an electromagnetic field compatible with Maxwell's theory), which is attained by the given definition.
 It is also not possible to probe inside these regions occupied by charges or currents, justifying the elimination of worldlines corresponding to particle (charge) distributions and worldsheets corresponding to wire (current) distributions from the spacetime region of interest.
 However, sources cannot be eliminated altogether; wherefore, one topologically introduces the source term back on Maxwell's equation via the following definitions.